About the Sony Alpha a7R IV (no lens included)

 Downloadable Software: The α7R IV does not include software in the box.
 Instead, Sony offers software for Windows- and Mac-compatible computers for importing still images and movies recorded with the camera to your computer.
 You can download the software to your computer using the appropriate URL provided in the supplied Instruction Manual.
 The following downloadable software is compatible with the camera:

-- Imaging Edge: Imaging Edge (Remote/Viewer/Edit) software lets you remotely operate the camera from your computer.
-You can make precise adjustments to the focus and composition, using the grid, guide, and overlay functions, and view images live on the large computer screen.
+- Imaging Edge (Remote / Viewer / Edit): Imaging Edge desktop software lets you remotely operate the camera from your computer, either tethered with a USB cable or wirelessly via Wi-Fi.
+The software lets you make precise adjustments to the focus and composition, using the grid, guide, and overlay functions, and view images live on the large computer screen.
 You can also perform confirmation, selection, image-quality adjustment, and RAW development on your computer.
-It also supports Pixel Shift Multi Shooting.
-The software is compatible with 64-bit versions of Windows 10, Windows 8.1, and Windows 7 (SP1), as well as macOS 10.12-10.14 operating systems.
+It also supports Pixel Shift Multi Shooting to generate images with a higher resolution than is possible with regular shooting by combining four RAW images on your PC.
+The software is compatible with 64-bit versions of Windows 10 and Windows 8.1, as well as macOS 10.13-10.15 operating systems.